 This means that these low-income families have a much higher risk of experiencing homelessness.
 There are several possible causes.
 The most likely one is landlords pricing families out of their homes.

 This issue is something that I’ve personally experienced.
 My family has nearly been priced out of our local rental market.
-As a result, we’ve had to move into smaller and smaller homes as the average rent goes up in our area, but our income doesn’t.
+The average rent is going up in our area, but our income isn’t.
+As a result, we've had to move into smaller and smaller homes.

 We've even experienced homelessness twice and had to stay in shelters and other temporary accommodation.